yairm210/Unciv/docs/Modders/uniques.md

 *[costOrStrength]: `Cost` or `Strength`.
 *[era]: The name of any era.
 *[foundingOrEnhancing]: `founding` or `enhancing`.
+*[fraction]: Indicates a fractional number, which can be negative.
 *[improvementName]: The name of any improvement.
 *[modFilter]: A Mod name, case-sensitive _or_ a simple wildcard filter beginning and ending in an Asterisk, case-insensitive.
 *[policy]: The name of any policy.